chjj/bpkg/README.md

-    -l, --no-license         do not place licenses at the top of the bundle -d, --date <date>        set date for build (good for deterministic builds) -m, --multi              output module as multiple files -s, --standalone         append UMD initialization code to browser bundle -N, --name <name>        name to use for global exposure (default: pkg.name) -p, --plugin <plugin>    use plugin
+    -l, --no-license         do not place licenses at the top of the bundle -d, --date <date>        set date for build (good for deterministic builds) -m, --multi              output module as multiple files -C, --convert-esm        whether to convert ESM to CJS in multi mode -s, --standalone         append UMD initialization code to browser bundle -N, --name <name>        name to use for global exposure (default: pkg.name) -p, --plugin <plugin>    use plugin